Cutting Dog Nails is a Universal Struggle

-If I asked you to choose between $1,000 or perfectly manicured nails on your dog forever, my guess is 99% of you would choose the dog nails.
-Why is that?
-It seems like a crazy proposition, I know.
+In fact, if I asked you to choose between $1,000 or perfectly manicured nails on your dog forever, my guess is 99% of you would choose the dog nails.

 I have heard countless stories about having to tag team and pin the dog down, use a crate so the dog doesn’t escape, trick the dog or cut nails as the dog sleeps, or, much to the dismay of groomers everywhere, wait and let someone else do it.